-11. Shareholder shall install carpeting covering at least eighty (80%) percent of each room with carpeting and padding that is minimally 7/16 inch density underneath all carpeting, which such carpeting shall be subject to inspection by agents and/or staff of Colchester.

-12. The Shareholder shall not permit the dog to engage in noisy or objectional behavior which will disturb other shareholders and impact the rights of other residents to quiet enjoyment.
-In the event that the dog does make such noises or engages in other such disruptive behavior, Colchester reserves the right to revoke the permission to have a dog as contemplated by this Agreement.

-13. In the event of any violation by a Shareholder of any of the terms and conditions provided herein, Colchester shall issue a fourteen (14) day notice to Cure which shall advise the Shareholder of what steps must be taken to cure the violation of this Agreement.
+- 11. Shareholder shall install carpeting covering at least eighty (80%) percent of each room with carpeting and padding that is minimally 7/16 inch density underneath all carpeting, which such carpeting shall be subject to inspection by agents and/or staff of Colchester. - 12.
+The Shareholder shall not permit the dog to engage in noisy or objectional behavior which will disturb other shareholders and impact the rights of other residents to quiet enjoyment.
+In the event that the dog does make such noises or engages in other such disruptive behavior, Colchester reserves the right to revoke the permission to have a dog as contemplated by this Agreement. - 13.
+In the event of any violation by a Shareholder of any of the terms and conditions provided herein, Colchester shall issue a fourteen (14) day notice to Cure which shall advise the Shareholder of what steps must be taken to cure the violation of this Agreement.
 In the event that the Shareholder fails to cure and/or the behavior is not capable of being cured, then the Colchester shall issue a seven (7) day notice terminating this Agreement and the permission to have a dog shall cease as of the expiration of the seven (7) day notice.
-Further, in the event that the Shareholder receives three (3) notices to cure regarding breaches of this Agreement, the Shareholder shall not be entitled to any further such notices to cure and any further breach shall result in a seven (7) day termination notice which will terminate the permission to have a dog granted by this agreement.

-14. Nothing contained herein shall constitute a waiver or modification of the Colchester's rights and remedies under the law.
+Further, in the event that the Shareholder receives three (3) notices to cure regarding breaches of this Agreement, the Shareholder shall not be entitled to any further such notices to cure and any further breach shall result in a seven (7) day termination notice which will terminate the permission to have a dog granted by this agreement. - 14.
+Nothing contained herein shall constitute a waiver or modification of the Colchester's rights and remedies under the law.

-Dated: Scarsdale, New York
+Dated: Scarsdale, New York, 20

-Shareholder Signature

-Shareholder Signature
+Shareholder Signature Shareholder Signature

-Name

-Name
+Name Name

-COLCHESTER OWNERS INC. 143 Garth Road Scarsdale, New York 10583

-COLCHESTER HALL HOUSE RULES Effective April 2018
+COLCHESTER OWNERS INC. 143 Garth Road Scarsdale, New York 10583 COLCHESTER HALL HOUSE RULES Effective May 3th, 2023

-These House Rules apply to all residents of Colchester Hall i.e. shareholders, subtenants and employees.
+These House Rules are part of the documents that govern all individuals who reside at The Colchester.
+All Shareholders signed the Proprietary Lease when they became shareholders and in doing so agree to abide by the Proprietary Lease and the House Rules.
+The Lease grants the Board of Directors the ability to se periodically update the House Rules as needed to provide shareholders a consistent outline of their responsibilities.
+New versions replace previous versions which should be discarded.
+It is each shareholder's responsibility to maintain a current copy.
+House Rules apply to all residents of Colchester Hall, i.e. shareholders, subtenants and employees.
 Pursuant to Proprietary Lease, paragraph 13, a violation of any House Rule is a breach of the Proprietary Lease.
 Also pursuant to the Proprietary Lease, paragraph 31, if a violation is not cured within 30 days after written notice, said Proprietary Lease could be terminated.

+Cooperation is at the core of any co-op in order for it to thrive.
 These House Rules are established for the purpose of maintaining the integrity of the Building, to protect the equity of every shareholder of the cooperative, and to promote the general welfare of all resident tenants.
 Additionally, many of the House Rules are as a result of Town Ordinances of Eastchester, New York, and Fire and Safety Regulations.